R3BRootGroup/R3BRoot/neuland/digitizing/readme.md

 ## General

-The real data digitization of NeuLAND detector involves PMTS and multiple electronic modules, such as FQT, TAMEX-3, slow control units and the "back plates" which holds multiple FQT-TAMEX pairs and manage their communications to the data acquisition system.
+The real data digitization of NeuLAND detector involves PMTS and multiple electronic modules, such as FQT, TAMEX-3, slow control units and the "back-plates" which holds multiple FQT-TAMEX pairs and manage their communications to the data acquisition system.
 In this page, these processes are simplified into two different components: paddle and channel.
-The name "paddle" comes from the old prototype of NeuLAND, in which the scintillators looks like paddles with different values of height and width. the "channel" component incorporates everything between the scintillator output and the storage of the binary data.
+The name "paddle" comes from the old prototype of NeuLAND, in which the scintillators look like paddles with different values of height and width.
+The "channel" component incorporates everything between the scintillator output and the storage of the binary data.
 On the other hand, the Digitizing module needs to provide the data of `R3BNeulandHit`, which is similar to the step from the calibration process (`R3B::Neuland::Cal2HitTask`). _In the future, the digitizing module may use the same task from the calibration to generate hit level data._ For now, it is using its own process to construct the resulting hit level data (see the picture below).

 @anchor digi_dataflow
 @image html DigitizingDataFlow.svg "Figure 1: NeuLAND Digitizing Dataflow" width=100%